4rlm/crm_formatter/README.md

 ```

 #### Phone Methods
 Phone only has two methods, with a subtle but important distinction between them.
-For simply formatting a known phone, use `format_phone` to convert to the normalized (555) 123-4567 format.
+For simply formatting a known phone, use `format_phone` to convert to the normalized (555) 123-4567 wrap.
 Use `validate_phone` if either your phone data has a bunch of text and special characters to remove, or if you aren't even sure that it is a phone, as it will help determine if the phone number seem legitimate.
 If so, it then passes it along to `format_phone`.
 ```
   ph_formatter = CrmFormatter::Phone.new
   ph_formatter.validate_phone(phone)